 Our Secondary Training:

-- The University of Worcester deliver the PGCE sessions on site at Barr Beacon SCITT enabling you to gain a PGCE with up to 60 masters credits.
+The University of Worcester delivers the PGCE sessions on site at Barr Beacon SCITT enabling you to gain a PGCE with up to 60 masters credits.

 Our Primary Training: